 Fortitude Valley

-Once you get off the Story Bridge, you're in Fortitude Valley, what seemed to be Brisbane's hipster district.
+Once you get off the Story Bridge, you're in Fortitude Valley, what seems to be Brisbane's hipster district.
 I wanted to go there because of the tiny alleys with independent boutiques and cafes.
-If you don't know they're there, you'd only find them by stumbling upon them by accident – or not.
+If you don't know they're there, you'd only find them by stumbling upon them by accident.

 Fun alleys to check out are Bakery Lane, Winn Lane, and California Lane.
 If you're using Google Maps, you'll see there's also a Lucky Lane.
-We checked it out but there wasn't anything there at the time of our visit.
+We checked it out, but there wasn't anything there during our visit.

 The lanes are particularly nice to get a drink or a bite.
-We went to Botanical Lab for chilled ice tea.
+We went to Botanical Lab for chilled iced tea.

 New Farm